mami-project/draft-trammell-plus-legitimate-firewall/draft-trammell-plus-statefulness.md

 session start and end (e.g. most UDP protocols). t2 is the bidirectional idle timeout.
 It can be considered equivalent to the timeout for transport protocols where the device has information about session start and end (e.g.
-TCP). t3 is the shutdown timeout: how long the device will wait for reordered packets after a shutdown signal.
+TCP). t3 is the closing timeout: how long the device will wait for reordered packets after a stop signal.
 Selection of timeouts is a configuration and implementation detail, but generally t3 <= t1 < t2.

 ~~~~~~~~~~~~~